Department of Cell and Molecular Biology

 Faculty, Graduate Program

 Known as an essential component of the translational apparatus, aminoacyl-tRNA synthetase family catalyzes the first step reaction in protein synthesis, that is, to specifically attach each amino acid onto its cognate tRNA.
-Aminoacyl-tRNA synthetases also have diverse regulatory functions in other important biological processes and response, for example, blood vessel formation and oxidative stress response.
+Aminoacyl-tRNA synthetases also have diverse regulatory functions in other important biological processes and response, for example, in blood vessel formation and oxidative stress response.
 Through their multi-functionality, tRNA synthetases can coordinate these processes and responses with protein synthesis, and therefore play a critical role in maintaining balanced cellular degenerative and regenerative activities.